DaveRoppo/Cyber-Security/Labs/Microsoft Sentinel (SIEM) Lab/README.md

 ## Process

-### Creating the honeypot virtual machine in Microsoft Azure
+### Creating the honeypot virtual machine (Windows 10) in Microsoft Azure
 ![honeypot](18.png)
 ### Setting up the Log Analytics Workspace in Microsoft Azure
 ![LAW](7.png)
-### Utilizing a Powershell script to pull geolocation data from geolocation.io for failed RDP logs (To use in a heatmap in Microsoft Sentinel)
+### Utilizing a Powershell script (Credit: Josh Madakor) to pull geolocation data from geolocation.io for failed RDP logs (To use in a heatmap in Microsoft Sentinel)
 ![powershell](11.png)
 ### Cleaning the log data generated from failed RDP attempts
 ![cleaning](9.png)